duttarajat/duttarajat/README.md

 ## 👋 Hi there, I'm Rajat Dutta!
 * 🌱 I’m currently learning Data Science and Machine Learning!
 * 💬 Ask me about any technical/technological stuff!
-- 📫 How to reach me: duttarajat@gmail.com
+* 📫 How to reach me: duttarajat@gmail.com
+* 🔗 Connect with me: linkedin.com/in/rajatdutta1

 <!--
 **duttarajat/duttarajat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.